 Where kindness isn't just a word—it's a way of life!

-Join us on a journey guided by the heart and soul of six-year-old author and kindness advocate, Jayme Hill.
+Join us on a journey guided by the heart and soul of seven-year-old author and kindness advocate, Jayme Hil.

-I am a six-year-old author, kindness advocate and founder of Jayme Hill's Kidz Kindness Club.
+I am a seven-year-old author, kindness advocate and founder of Jayme Hill's Kidz Kindness Club™.
 I believe that kindness, respect, and good manners can change the world.
 I write books and show kids how to be kind and respectful so we can lead by examples at home, in school, and in our communities.
 At Jayme's World, our mission is to help kids make kindness a part of their daily lives.
-We provide resources, stories, books and activities that promote respect and compassion.
+We provide programs, events, stories, books and activities that promote respect and compassion.
 Together, we're creating a world where kindness shines bright in every kid's heart.

 Discover the joy of kindness with Kindness is Cool in School, a delightful coloring book by Jayme Hill designed for kids of all ages!
 This engaging book is filled with fun, school-themed illustrations that promote acts of kindness, respect, and friendship in the classroom and beyond.
 From helping friends to sharing and listening, each page encourages children to embrace positivity and compassion.
 Perfect for home or school, this coloring book is a creative way to inspire young minds to make kindness their superpower!